ecseraspe/API/README.md

 # API
-API for youffer web- works with vitger crm (mysql)
+API for youffer web- works with vtiger crm (mysql)